jeff343/frem-job-listings/README.md

 - See hover states for all interactive elements on the page
 - Filter job listings based on the categories

-Included in the challenge from front end mentor were the mock ups of the finished site (everything in the design folder except the screenshots linked below), the style guide, the images im src/assets/images, and the data file in the src/assets/shared folder.
+Included in the challenge from front end mentor were the mock ups of the finished site (everything in the design folder except the screenshots linked below), the style guide, the images in src/assets/images, and the data file in the src/assets/shared folder.

 ### Screenshot